-The New Hampshire Water and Watershed Conference (NHWWC) is an annual forum for sharing water resource information.
-Each year, over 175 academics, regulators, non-profit organizations, water resource professionals, land use planners, elected officials, and others gather to share information on regional water resource issues including water quality and supply.
+Starting in 2007, the New Hampshire Water and Watershed Conference (NHWWC) has been an annual forum for sharing water resource information.
+Each year, over 175 academics, regulators, non-profit organizations, water resource professionals, land use planners, elected officials, and others have gathered to share information on regional water resource issues including water quality and supply.

-The NH Water & Watersheds Conference is organized by a dedicated group of people from a variety of organizations.
-Many thanks to the following committee members and their organizations:
+The NH Water & Watersheds Conference has been organized by a dedicated group of people from a variety of organizations.
+Many thanks to the following 2020 committee members and their organizations:

 - June Hammond Rowan, Jessica Casterline, & Amy Villamagna – Center for the Environment, Plymouth State University